autonity/docs.autonity.org/concepts/asm/index.md

   - Protocol revenue from _borrow interest_ earned on CDP's.
 - For the borrower:
   - CDP's give access to collateralized borrowing for Auton with  flexibility to increase and decrease borrowing and collateral amounts within constraints.
 Borrowers can offset flexibility against opportunity costs of borrow interest, staking reward potential if deposited Newton collateral were earning staking rewards, and liquidation risk.
-- For the liquidator:
+- For auction bidders:
-  - Liquidation returns from remaining collateral after settlement of debt and interest outstanding.
+  - Liquidation returns from NTN collateral after bidding for CDP collateral in ASM debt (i.e. liquidation) auctions.
+  - Interest returns from ATN interest after bidding for CDP interest payments in ASM interest auctions.